btargac/gaming-app/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified, and the filenames include the hashes.<br />
 Your app is ready to be deployed!

 ## Available Scripts in mock folder